-Once someone is addicted to the drug, which can have some serious side effects from a prolonged use, it becomes increasingly harder to break them of this potentially deadly habit.
-Researchers, and physicians, have called a meth addiction one of the hardest of all to be free of.
-The psychological need of the drug is very strong and is ever present.
+Once someone is addicted to the drug, which can have some serious side effects from prolonged use, it becomes increasingly harder to break them of this potentially deadly habit.
+Researchers and physicians have called a meth addiction one of the hardest of all to be free of.
+The psychological need for the drug is very strong and is ever-present.
 However, intense treatment is needed immediately once someone has been determined to be addicted to methamphetamine.

-Treating the medical withdrawals is the next step.
-For many this is the hardest step.
+Treating medical withdrawals is the next step.
+For many, this is the hardest step.
 The good news is that this period lasts for a short time.
-The vomiting, pain, increased paranoia, and aggressive behavior are all a way that the body naturally adjusts to the sudden decrease of the drug levels.
+The vomiting, pain, increased paranoia, and aggressive behavior is all a way that the body naturally adjusts to the sudden decrease of the drug levels.